scottleedavis/not-impressed/README.md

 ni

 ```
-output is then generated in JSON format with the scan results in the current directory.
+Results are generated in JSON format, in the current directory.

+Here are the [results](results.json) generated when not-impressed runs against itself using it's own [.ni.json](.ni.json).

 testing
 -------